berryma4/metadata-forms-gui-archive/documentation/actions_roadmap.md

 * ProvDemo:  Need a non editing text box to display long messages.
 * Modify Date parser to accept alternative input form and reform to desired format to support date picker.
 * Support Checkbox Widget
-* ProvDemo Need ability to display a large text box area above main widgets in the form.
+* ProvDemo: ability to display a large text box area above main widgets in the form.
 Screen 13:
-* ProvDemo: Need ability to support Back button that moves forward or backward through a string a dialog forms.
+* ProvDemo: ability to support Back button that moves forward or backward through a string a dialog forms.
 * ProvDemo: Ability for Button to displaynext form.
 * ProvDemo:   Evaluate what is missing to support edit functionality for screens supplied by MarkBo and propose new general purpose features or help adjust prioritize features from below.
 * ProvDemo: Feature to prevent rendering a section until the container or another section receives focus.
 It would be better to not even render the advanced search functions until the user requests that feature.
 * ProvDemo: Implement screens inspired by MarkBo supplied screens including sample data.
 This will require form chaining with backout and Top of page tabs also needs validation of all forms across multiple forms in stack.
 Also requires ability to expand a row in table with edit fields that can colllapse kind of like I did the general group but takes less space when collapsed I think we should avoid form chaining when table expansion will work.
 Will need file upload functionality and implementation of paging client side for fee tables but I suspect the fee tables are small enough to render them all client side if we implement non-edit tables where the rows expand to all in-table edit rather than rendering entire row as editable.
 * ProvDemo:  When a group is hidden it should remove the bottom line or some other change to save vertical space while still showing the label.   and clicking anywhere on the group should expand.
 Also option to have the expansion arrow show on end of ledend instead of end of group.
 * Make the Tab order on android work correctly for Text Area and radio forms.
 If the user is advancing with TAB through a form we do not want to break the flow and make them close the android keyboard to advance past these fields.
-* ProvDemo: Implement the render dropdown form service call.
+* DONE:JOE:2020-02-16: ProvDemo: Implement the render dropdown form service call.
 ProvDemo: Demonstrate render dropdown but wait to get contents until field gains context
 * ProvDemo: TabBar: Ability to show TABS that have incomplete work before record can be saved to server.
 * SaveData: Display indicator that form when  dirty and unsaved when a field changes from original data.
 Save Data: Need to updates field_value_valid flag  at field level so we can rapidly determine if any required fields contain invalid values.
 Save button should be disabled when invalid fields are present.
 SaveData: Disable Save Button until the Form is Dirty.
 * SaveDAta: Detect forms that contain unsaved data.
 Warn user if they are leaving page context when there are  unsaved changes on the form.